What is the difference between the South Rim and North Rim of Grand Canyon?

 Which Rim is Closest to Las Vegas?

 If you're traveling from Las Vegas, you might wonder which rim of the Grand Canyon is closest to Vegas.
 The South Rim is approximately a 4-hour drive, while the North Rim takes about 5 hours.
-Therefore, the South Rim is more accessible for those coming from Las Vegas.
+Therefore, if you're traveling from Las Vegas to the Grand Canyon North Rim, the South Rim remains the most accessible.

 Planning Your Grand Canyon Adventure